unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 <img width = "800" src="Images_jpg/TPK_04.jpg">
 <img width = "800" src="Images_jpg/HiUni01.jpg">

-# What is UTS2/UniversalToon?
+# What is UTS/UniversalToon?
 UTS2(Unity-Chan Toon Shader 2.0) is a toon shader for images and video that is designed to meet the needs of creators working on cel-shaded 3DCG animations.
 Unlike other pre-render toon shaders, **all features can be adjusted in real time on Unity, which is the greatest feature of UTS2**..

-**UniversalToon** is the UTS2 shader for Universal Render pipeline for Unity.
+**UTS/UniversalToon** is the UTS2 shader for Universal Render pipeline for Unity.
-**UniversalToon** has all the feature of UTS2 v.2.0.7.5, and been implemented as an uber shader.
+**UTS/UniversalToon** has all the feature of UTS2 v.2.0.7.5, and been implemented as an uber shader.
 For more information about **Universal Render Pipeline**, please refer to [here](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@9.0/manual/index.html).

-# Introduction to UTS2/UniversalToon.
+# Introduction to UTS/UniversalToon.

-**UTS2/UniversalToon** is a toon shader for images and video that is designed to meet the needs of creators working on cel-shaded 3DCG animations.
+**UTS/UniversalToon** is a toon shader for images and video that is designed to meet the needs of creators working on cel-shaded 3DCG animations.

 <img width = "800" src="Images_jpg/UT2018_UTS2_SuperTips_10.jpg">